-The nzani cherish pairbonding, and traditionally hold ceremonies to acknowledge and honor those who pairbond with one another.
+The nzani cherish both true pairbonding as well as marriage, and traditionally hold ceremonies to acknowledge and honor those who pair with one another.
 These ceremonies are public, and anyone who wishes to attend may do so.
-These pairbond ceremonies generally include a great amount of celebrations that involve feasting and competitions in the new couple's honor.
+These ceremonies generally include a great amount of celebrations that involve feasting and competitions in the new couple's honor.
 The most famous of such marriages are almost always the pairbonds between Zaegrim's Heart and Zaegrim's Avatar - the military and political leaders of nzani culture.
 It is believed that through the relationship between these two strong individuals, Zaegrim'a Oqh as a whole can become stronger.
-Regardless of the gender of both leaders, they are pairbonded traditionally; whether or not they love each other is irrelevant, but love is a very common occurrence.
+Regardless of the gender of both leaders, they are married traditionally; whether or not they love each other is irrelevant, but true pairbonds through love is a very common occurrence.

 Abilities The nzani are unusually quick and agile - capable of superior reflexes and acrobatics.
 There are many skilled in magic, but all are relatively fragile physically, and rely on their speed to overcome obstacles.